 70. Bringing things on to, and using or consuming things on, school premises: s.
 119(2)(b), (f) and (g)

-(1) The principal of a government school may by order (an “order”), either generally or in a specific case —
+(1) The principal of a government school may by order (an order), either generally or in a specific case —

 (a) prohibit an item or animal that is specified in the order from being brought on to the school’s premises without the permission of the principal;